tonkeeper/ton-assets/README.md

 # TON Assets

-This is a list of popular addresses and assets.
-We are open to pull request but **please read manual in the end of this readme for PR**.
+This is a list of popular addressesthefirsttimetothefirsttimetothefirst and assets.
+We are openthispage to pull request but **please read manual in the end of this readme for PR**.

 ## Addresses